VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 # X-ray binaries - exploring Cyg X-1

 Cygnus X-1 is a well-known high-mass X-ray binary located at a distance of about 2.2 kpc, consisting of a black hole and an O-type supergiant companion.
 It was the first strong black hole candidate ever identified and remains one of the most extensively studied X-ray sources, exhibiting persistent emission powered by accretion from the stellar wind of the massive donor star.
-Recent observations by [Ramachandran et al., (2025)](https://arxiv.org/pdf/2504.05885) have updated its parameters:
+Recent observations by [Ramachandran et al. (2025)](https://arxiv.org/pdf/2504.05885) have updated its parameters:
 <!-- - Donor mass: $29^{+6}_{-3} \rm\ M_\odot$
 - Black hole mass: $17.5^{+2}_{-1} \rm\ M_\odot$
 - Orbital period: $5.559$ d -->